1933 Griffith Park fire

-The 1933 Griffith Park Fire was a brush fire that occurred on October 3, 1933, in Griffith Park in Los Angeles, resulting in the deaths of at least 29 civilians who were trying to fight the fire.
+A brush fire occurred on October 3, 1933, in Griffith Park in Los Angeles, resulting in the deaths of at least 29 civilians who were trying to fight the fire.

 Background

 During the dry summer and fall of 1933, thousands of workers financed by the Reconstruction Finance Corporation were hired to clear dry brush and to build trails and roads in Griffith Park.
 On the day of the fire, one source gives an estimate of 3,780 men working in the park, for a pay of 40 cents per hour.
 While another source gives an estimate of more than 100 squads, each supervised by a foreman or "straw boss", of 50 to 80 men were at work in the park; 5,000 to 8,000 workers.

 Fire

 A little after 2:00 p.m.
 PDT, a small fire started in a pile of debris in Mineral Wells Canyon.
 Many of the workers volunteered or were ordered to fight the fire, but it spread up the canyon.
 Because there was no piped water in the area, the men tried to beat out the fire with shovels.
 Foremen with no knowledge of firefighting initially directed the effort, setting inappropriate back fires and sending hundreds of workers into a steep canyon.
 The fire department arrived at 2:26 p.m. but found it hard to fight the fire because of the presence of thousands of untrained people.
 When the wind changed direction at about 3:00 p.m., the fire rushed up Dam Canyon, jumped a hastily constructed firebreak, and advanced on the workers, killing dozens and injuring more than 100.
 By nightfall the fire was under control, after burning about 47 acre of the park's 4200 acre.